Our Impact

 Refugee Fellows Program

 In 2023, we launched our Refugee Fellows Program, the first-of-its-kind fellowship designed to support refugee leaders worldwide who advocate for their communities.
 The inaugural cohort included six fellows from Venezuela, Sudan, Myanmar, Iraq, Syria, and Afghanistan.
 The fellowship provided capacity building, access to policy venues and decision-makers, as well as support for fundraising efforts.
-Refugees international welcomed our second cohort in August 2024.
+Refugees international welcomed our second cohort of fellows in August 2024.

 Climate Advocacy